Benjy0812/PixelSplash/originals/README.md

-# Originals 📷
+# 📷 Original Images

-This folder contains the **original high-resolution wallpapers** as sourced from Unsplash or other free image providers.

-Please **do not edit or resize** these images manually.

-When you add new images here, the automated workflow will create resized versions for phone and desktop in their respective folders.
+High-resolution original wallpapers from Unsplash.

+Used to generate the resized versions in `/phone` and `/desktop`.

-Remember to credit the original photographers!
-Check the root `CREDITS.md` for details.
+Check `CREDITS.md` for photographer credits.